X-energy

-X-energy is a private American nuclear reactor and fuel design engineering company.
-It is developing a Generation IV high-temperature gas-cooled pebble-bed nuclear reactor design.
+X-Energy, Inc. is a publicly traded American nuclear reactor and fuel engineering company, headquartered in Rockville, Maryland.
+It is developing a pebble-bed high-temperature gas-cooled reactor, the Xe-100, as well as a proprietary type of TRISO fuel called TRISO-X.

 It has received funding from private sources and various government grants and contracts, notably through the Department of Energy's (DOE) Advanced Reactor Concept Cooperative Agreement in 2016 and its Advanced Reactor Demonstration Program (ARDP) in 2020.

 History

 The company was founded in 2009 by Kam Ghaffarian.
 In January 2016, X-energy was provided a five-year grant of up to $40 million, as part of the DOE's Advanced Reactor Concept Cooperative Agreement to advance elements of their reactor development.
+Former Deputy Secretary of Energy, Clay Sell, was appointed CEO of X-energy in 2019.

-In 2019, X-energy received funding from the United States Department of Defense to develop small military reactors for use at forward bases.
-Former Deputy Secretary of Energy of the DOE, Clay Sell, was appointed CEO of X-energy in 2019.
+In 2019, X-energy received funding from the United States Department of Defense to develop small military reactors for use at forward bases as part of Project Pele.
+However, the Department of Defense selected BWX Technologies instead in 2022.

 In October 2020, the company was chosen by the DOE as a recipient of a matching grant totaling between $400 million and $4 billion over the next 5 to 7 years for the cost of building a demonstration reactor of their Xe-100, helium-cooled pebble-bed reactor design.
-This is part of the DOE's Advanced Reactor Demonstration Program, which also awarded the same grant to TerraPower.
+The grant is a part of the DOE's Advanced Reactor Demonstration Program, which also awarded the same grant to TerraPower.

 In 2022, Curtiss-Wright agreed to act as the preferred supplier of three critical components of the Xe-100 reactor.
-The initial installation of the reactor is projected to be for Energy Northwest in Washington State.

-In March 2023, X-energy and Dow Inc agreed to develop a grid-scale next-generation Xe-100 nuclear reactor at one of Dow's sites on the U.S. Gulf Coast.
+The initial installation of the reactor was projected to be for Energy Northwest in Washington State.
+However, in March 2023, X-energy and Dow Chemical Company agreed to develop the project at one of Dow's sites on the U.S. Gulf Coast, to be called the Long Mott Generating Station.
+Dow and X-energy submitted a construction permit application for the plant to the Nuclear Regulatory Commission (NRC) in 2025.